 In September 2014, a surficial exploration program was completed on the Mineral Hill Property (Figure 8).
 The program focused on prospecting and sampling the ridge south of the old camp, prospecting and sampling the cirque around the old camp and limited sampling of core stored at the old camp site.

-Geology of Blunt Mountain AOI
+Geology of Blunt Mountain Project

 Blunt Mountain lies within the Intermontane Belt of British Columbia.
 The Skeena Arch, a broad structural high trending north easterly, underlies the area.

-Undivided Bowser Lake Group (mJKBo) - interbedded epiclastic feldspathic wacke and volcanic conglomerate, sandstone, siltstone, mudstone, shale and argillite; minor coal and carbonaceous units; minor basalt and andesite flow, breccia and tuff, dacite lava, lapilli tuff (Maclntyre et al., 1994; Geoscience BC, 2010).
+- Undivided Bowser Lake Group (mJKBo) - interbedded epiclastic feldspathic wacke and volcanic conglomerate, sandstone, siltstone, mudstone, shale and argillite; minor coal and carbonaceous units; minor basalt and andesite flow, breccia and tuff, dacite lava, lapilli tuff (Maclntyre et al., 1994; Geoscience BC, 2010).

-Kasalka Group (uKks) unnamed equivalents-hornblende- feldspar porphyritic andesite to basalt flows and related pyroclastics, breccias and epiclastic beds, lesser dacite, rhyodacite, basaltic andesite, quartz porphyry; sandstone, conglomerate (Geoscience BC, 2010).
+- Kasalka Group (uKks) unnamed equivalents-hornblende- feldspar porphyritic andesite to basalt flows and related pyroclastics, breccias and epiclastic beds, lesser dacite, rhyodacite, basaltic andesite, quartz porphyry; sandstone, conglomerate (Geoscience BC, 2010).

-Bulkley Intrusions (LKg) - biotite-hornblende granodiorite to quartz diorite, diorite, quartz monzonite, rhyolite and quartz-feldspar porphyry, biotite-hornblende feldspar porphyry, biotite-feldspar porphyry, hornblende-feldspar porphyry; minor andesite felsites, aplite, alaskite and intrusive breccia; stocks, plugs sills and dykes; 64 to 84 Ma (Maclntyre et al., 1994; Geoscience BC, 2010).
+- Bulkley Intrusions (LKg) - biotite-hornblende granodiorite to quartz diorite, diorite, quartz monzonite, rhyolite and quartz-feldspar porphyry, biotite-hornblende feldspar porphyry, biotite-feldspar porphyry, hornblende-feldspar porphyry; minor andesite felsites, aplite, alaskite and intrusive breccia; stocks, plugs sills and dykes; 64 to 84 Ma (Maclntyre et al., 1994; Geoscience BC, 2010).

-In 2010, Geoscience BC completed the QUEST-West Project, a 1:500,000 aeromagnetic survey program conducted in central west B.C., which includes Jaxon’s Hazelton property area (Figure 10).
+In 2010, Geoscience BC completed the Quest-West Project, a 1:500,000 aeromagnetic survey program conducted in central west B.C., which includes Jaxon’s Hazelton property area (Figure 10).

 The Company notes that to date, there have been no historical mineral showings or MINFILEs recorded at the magnetic high area.

-A detailed aeromagnetic survey was conducted in the historical showings area of the Blunt Mountain AOI in 1986 by Noranda and Atna (Figure 11).
+A detailed aeromagnetic survey was conducted in the historical showings area of the Blunt Mountain Project in 1986 by Noranda and Atna (Figure 11).
 It generally coincided with large regional magnetic survey results.
 The historical drilling was focused on the magnetic low area at Blunt Mountain.

-Mineralization in the region consists most commonly of copper-molybdenum porphyries and fracture controlled or epithermal sulfide mineralization veins.
-The veins are silver, gold, lead and zinc bearing and are the distal sulfides mineralization related to the deeper Cu-Mo porphyries in the Bulkley intrusion.
+Mineralization in the region consists most commonly of copper-molybdenum porphyries and fracture controlled epithermal sulfide mineralization veins.
+The veins are silver, gold, antimony, lead and zinc bearing and are the distal sulfides mineralization related to the deeper Cu-Mo porphyries in the Bulkley intrusion.

 Historical assay results indicate a mineralization corridor along or near the contact zone between the granodiorite intrusive and hornfels sedimentary rock with up to 29.34 g/t Au, 5410 g/t Ag, 4478 ppm Cu, 4000 ppm Mo, 10% Pb, 8.2% Zn and 3.8% Sb (Table 1 and Figure 12).